grotius-cnc/debian_distro_live_build_post_tweaking/README.md

 The script can we tweaked to add or remove .deb files.
 We stay at disto buster in this script to be sure the iso is made succesfully.

+		$ sudo chmod 777 create-live-build-buster.sh  # This only after a fresh git clone
 		$ sudo ./create-live-build-buster.sh

 - Creates a directory */iso/* containing the live-build source code and the *live-image-amd64.hybrid.iso*